JonmarCorpuz/SecondBrain/Protocol Suite - IPsec.md

 ## IPsec Tunnels

+An IPsec tunnel is a secure communication channel that's established between two endpoints over an untrusted network

+* Provides a secure means for transmitting data between networks or hosts by encrypting and authenticating the traffic that traverses them

+### Tunnel Mode

+An IPsec tunnel in tunnel mode encapsulates the entire original IP packet, including the IP header, within a new IP packet along with its own IP header containing the source and destination addresses of the VPN gateways or IPsec peers

+* The original packet is encrypted and authenticated to ensure confidentiality, integrity, and authenticity during transit

+### Transport Mode

+An IPsec tunnel in transport mode only encapsulates the payload of the original IP packet, leaving the original IP header intact

+* Typically used for end-to-end communication between hosts or securing traffic between a host and a VPN gateway

 ## Interesting Traffic

 Interesting traffic refers to traffic that matches certain rules (Ex: *Network prefixes*, *Traffic types*, *etc.*)